koohiikouho/koohiikouho/readme.md

             Notion
         </a>
     <br>
-    And this SCOPUS indexed paper on Cloud gaming acceptance
+    And this Scopus indexed paper on Cloud gaming acceptance
     <a href="https://doi.org/10.3390/su15129189"> https://doi.org/10.3390/su15129189 </a>
 </p>